Lartsch/FediAct/README.md

 3. Go back to Settings > Custom Add-on Collection
 4. Enter the following data:
     - ID: 17665294
-    - Name: FediFollow
+    - Name: FediAct
 5. Click OK, Firefox will close - reopen it
-6. FediFollow will now be available in the Add-ons menu of Firefox Nightly
+6. FediAct will now be available in the Add-ons menu of Firefox Nightly

 To update the addon instantly, simply remove and re-install it.
 Not sure when/if auto-update triggers in Firefox.